 SMS Content whitelisting becomes important for service providers owing to the following reasons:

-Preventing the Risk of Being Blocked: Misusing of SMS such as sending Spam links can be links can be prevented which results in blockage of their services.
+Preventing the Risk of Being Blocked: Misusing of SMS such as sending Spam links can be prevented which results in blockage of their services.

 Best Practices to Avoid SMS Carrier Filtering